-What is a Data Management Plan?
+What is a Data Management and Sharing Plan?

-Elements of a DMP
+Elements of a DMS Plan

 As some funding agencies do not provide specific guidelines, below is a list of typical data management plan elements.
 You should review specific guidelines for data management planning from the funding agency you are working with.
-Elements of your DMP may be reused in your protocols and in the Institutional Review Board (IRB) and methodology descriptions.
+Elements of your DMS Plan may be reused in your protocols and in the Institutional Review Board (IRB) and methodology descriptions.

 If you would like assistance completing a data management plan for a grant proposal, see if you are eligible for Countway Library's Data Management Plan Review Service.

-See Collect & Create
+See Collect & Analyze

 How will you document and describe your data?